We pick projects through which Fellows can learn, grow, and have a real, tangible impact

 Every university has student organizations that do consulting work for local companies, and every university department has classes that roughly do the same.

-The problem with these — as great as they are in many respects — is that they're theoretical.
+The main quality that academic programs share, however, is that they're theoretical.
 Students aren't on-site interacting with the client every day, and their work never actually gets implemented.

-That's why we focus on the quality and impact of the project work.
+That's why we focus on the impact of real-life project work.
 Simply put, the work Fellows do is never theoretical.
 The work the Fellows do gets implemented — the work matters.

 We apply 5 primary parameters when defining the project with our partner firms (the clients):